 The duo that has driven first Arbor Creative and now The Borough Works are Dorian Perry and Sue Hurst.
 Whether it’s been working with Tesco to revitalise its mushroom and onion categories, touring the country with Mr Pippy and English apples, using the Marmite analogy and elevating Brussels sprouts to Ferrero Rocher status, or through clever awareness-building film reinvigorating a zombie brand such as Jaffa citrus, the pair have been behind many of the most impactful creative marketing campaigns in this sector in the last decade.
 They have also worked with retail and supply-chain customers around the world, often using their own qualitative and quantitative consumer research and insight to instruct marketing strategies from Hamburg to San Francisco.

 Hurst is a graduate of the Harrow School of Art, who cut her teeth as an illustrator on magazines such as Jackie, published by DC Thompson & Co.
-“That was what got me into the industry,” she remembers, “but I decided I wanted to get more into the design side of the business and after working for a small firm that specialised in the travel sector, the chance came to work for a large American design group Johnson, with consumer facing firms such as Nestle and Esso.
-They were then bought by agency, Young & Rubicam, and there I worked extensively with brands such Cadbury’s and Hennessey Cognac.
+“That was what got me into the industry,” she remembers, “but I decided I wanted to get more into the design side of the business and after working for a small firm that specialised in the travel sector, the chance came to work for a large American design group Cato Johnson, with consumer facing firms such as Nestle and Esso.
+They were then bought by global advertising agency, Young & Rubicam, and there I worked extensively with brands such Cadbury’s and Hennessey Cognac.
 You think that brands like Cadbury’s stay the same forever, but we worked regularly on small changes that many people wouldn’t even have noticed, but kept the brand fresh.

 “We did a lot of work with the food and drink sector, developing new brands such as Appletize and developing Danepak’s image – and it wasn’t always for the UK market, we did huge jobs for lots of different products across Europe.
 Often, these were top-secret projects, so I’d be cooped up in a hotel room for days!”

 Perry graduated from Harper Adams in 1991 and took a job buying soft fruit for Saphir International.
-The twist of fate that set him on his eventual road into marketing was his switch to buying from Zimbabwe, for M&S. “At first, I was working with Daniel Perlman of Hortico on the M&S account and it was a fantastic business,” he says.
+The twist of fate that set him on his eventual road into marketing was his switch to buying exotic vegetables from Zimbabwe, for M&S. “At first, I was working with Daniel Perlman of Hortico on the M&S account and it was a fantastic business,” he says.
 “I also helped set up a Pacific Rim business for Hortico’s runner beans, which was still a relatively new business and we made some fundamental changes that shaped the next few years – moving all the packaging back to Zimbabwe to add value at source, for instance, and then working with BA to set up a dedicated BA World Cargo facility at Heathrow.”